08chandra/autoclicker/README.md

 # autoclicker
-- compiled for windows, download Java JDK for it to run.
+- built for windows, download Java JDK for it to run.
+- auto clicker app.